 The Bronx Community Relief Effort is excited to announce the launch of a grant for nonprofit sustainability!
 Bronx Nonprofits supporting their communities in a variety of immediate ways through this current time of crisis can apply starting on August 3rd at thebronx.org!
 Mobile testing units are providing

 Free meals are being offered at select locations for all New Yorkers by the Department of Education, text ‘NYC FOOD’ or ‘NYC COMIDA’ to 877-877 to learn more.

-One week of free groceries are available to all New Yorkers in five boroughs at the Neighborhood Opportunity Network (NeON) Nutrition Kitchens.
-Visit Invisible Hands Deliver to have groceries delivered straight to you by volunteers from communities at the least risk for severe COVID-19 reactions.
+Free groceries are available to all New Yorkers in five boroughs at the Neighborhood Opportunity Network (NeON) Nutrition Kitchens.

 Don't hesitate to apply for the food assistance through the Supplemental Nutrition Assistance Program (SNAP).